 If you have people working from home rather than the office then it can reduce the amount of office space needed to accommodate employees therefore reducing your overheads.

-The concern of employers is that they employees working from home are going to prioritise washing, making tea, Jeremy Kyle and Loose Women over work!
+The concern of employers is that employees working from home are going to prioritise washing, making tea, Jeremy Kyle and Loose Women over work!
 Managed properly at-home working can actually have the opposite effect.

 Studies have shown that people who are given the opportunity to work flexibly from home are actually more dedicated and motivated because of it.